gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-11-15-pause-for-thought.markdown

 	// ...
 {% endhighlight %}

 This pulls out ALL the Employee.
 Notice that it uses the Employee model and makes a **static method call** to `all()`.
 If you've tried Doctrine, Hibernate or another ORM (Object-Relational Mapper), you'll be a bit familiar with these concepts.
-Lithium's model is quite straightforward - it's got static methods for all the data retrieval operations.
+Li3's model is quite straightforward - it's got static methods for all the data retrieval operations.

 This particular one pulls out ALL the Employee.
 It's good enough for a simple system that doesn't require pagination.

 The [compact function is documented on PHP.Net](http://www.php.net/compact).
-A lot of Lithium pros use it to send information to the view.
+A lot of Li3 pros use it to send information to the view.
 Whatever array a controller returns is sent to the view, and so becomes available to be displayed in the template.

 ### View